The Staircase (French miniseries): Additional Episodes

 In April 2012, it was announced that Lestrade was working on a two-hour follow-up film to The Staircase for French broadcaster Canal+, after Michael Peterson was released from jail, pending a retrial.
 The sequel, subtitled "Last Chance," premiered at the International Documentary Film Festival Amsterdam in November 2012.
 It aired on Canal+ on January 30, 2013, and on BBC Four's Storyville on February 4.
 Sundance Channel aired a shorter alternative cut, presenting "Last Chance" as two new episodes of the original miniseries, airing March 4 and March 11, 2013.

 On November 23, 2015, Lestrade announced a second follow-up film at the IDFA Forum.
 Originally announced as Staircase III, the film documents the story of Peterson's final trial, set for early 2016.
 The film was commissioned by Canal+.
 Last Chance producer Matthieu Belghiti of What's Up Films was also attached.
 It was later picked up by Netflix to be released as three new episodes of the miniseries, together with the previous 10 episodes, on June 8, 2018.
 The first of the new episodes premiered on April 28, 2018, at the Tribeca Film Festival.

 All 13 episodes of the series were released on Netflix on June 8, 2018.

 Episodes

 Legacy

 The first season of the 2017 sitcom Trial & Error parodies this documentary and the details of the case.

-A dramatic limited series adaptation of the docuseries, co-produced by Annapurna Television and HBO Max, was announced in March 2021.
-Titled The Staircase, it premiered on May 5, 2022.
-It stars Colin Firth as Michael Peterson; Toni Collette as Kathleen Peterson, Michael's wife; Sophie Turner as Margaret Ratliff, one of the Petersons' adopted daughters; Odessa Young as Martha Ratliff, the Petersons' other adopted daughter; Dane DeHaan as Clayton Peterson, Michael's eldest son from his first marriage; Patrick Schwarzenegger as Todd Peterson, Michael's youngest son from his first marriage; Rosemarie DeWitt as Candace Hunt Zamperini, Kathleen's sister; Michael Stuhlbarg as David Rudolf, Michael's lawyer; and Parker Posey as Durham county prosecutor Freda Black.
+A miniseries adaptation, co-produced by Annapurna Television and HBO Max, The Staircase, premiered on May 5, 2022.
+It stars Colin Firth and Toni Collette as Michael and Kathleen Peterson, with Michael Stuhlbarg as David Rudolf, Michael's lawyer, Parker Posey as prosecutor Freda Black, and Juliette Binoche as Sophie Brunet, the editor of the original doc.
 Antonio Campos is credited as series creator and serves as co-showrunner with Maggie Cohn.